aspittel/ga-react-tutorial/README.md

     )
 </script>
 ```
-Let's walk step by step through this code.
+Let's walk step by step through this code:

 * The JavaScript code starts out with declaring a class called `HelloWorld` which is a subclass of the React.Component class, which we get from the React CDN we have included at the top of the HTML file.
 To read more about JavaScript classes, [this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) is a great resource.